Recombinant, high-purity endonucleases for genome editing experiments

 Alt-R S.p.
-Cas9 Nuclease V3 is a high purity, recombinant S. pyogenes Cas9.
+Cas9 Nuclease V3 is the standard Cas9 used for general genome editing.
+It is a high purity, recombinant S. pyogenes Cas9.
 The enzymes include nuclear localization sequences (NLSs) and C-terminal 6-His tags.
 The S. pyogenes Cas9 enzyme must be combined with a gRNA to produce a functional, target-specific editing complex.
 For the best editing, combine the Alt-R S.p.
-Cas9 Nuclease V3 enzyme with optimized Alt-R CRISPR gRNA in equimolar amounts.
+Cas9 Nuclease V3 enzyme with Alt-R CRISPR gRNA in equimolar amounts.

 Alt-R S.p.
-HiFi Cas9 Nuclease V3 offers improved specificity over wild-type Cas9, greatly reducing the risk of off-target cutting events.
+HiFi Cas9 Nuclease V3 is also used for general genome editing, but it offers improved specificity over wild-type Cas9, greatly reducing the risk of off-target cutting events.
 This Cas9 variant also preserves the high level of editing efficiency expected from a Cas9 nuclease, maintaining 90–100% on-target editing activity at most sites.
 For applications that are sensitive to off-target events, combining the Alt-R S.p.
 HiFi Cas9 Nuclease V3 with the optimized Alt-R CRISPR‑Cas9 gRNA (crRNA:tracrRNA) is highly recommended.

 Cas9 nickases allow specific cutting of only one strand at the DNA target site.
 Cuts to both strands of DNA are accomplished by using either Alt-R S.p.
 Cas9 D10A Nickase V3 or Alt-R S.p.
-Cas9 H840A Nickase V3, with 2 gRNAs that target two neighboring Cas9 sites, one on either strand of the target region.
-This functionally increases the length of the recognition sequence from 20 to 40 bases.
+Cas9 H840A Nickase V3, with two gRNAs that target two neighboring Cas9 sites, one on either strand of the target region.
+There are two main reasons to consider using nickases.
+First, the use of two neighboring gRNAs instead of one gRNA (as used with Alt-R S.p.
+Cas9) can decrease off-target effects.
+Second, the rate of HDR is increased.
 For more information about using Cas9 nickases, see the application note.

 Alt-R A.s.
 Cas12a (Cpf1) Nuclease V3 enzyme is a high purity, recombinant Acidaminococcus sp.
 BV3L6 Cas12a.
+It is useful for targeting AT-rich regions when the Cas9-specific PAM sequence (NGG) is not available.
 The enzymes include nuclear localization sequences (NLSs) and C-terminal 6-His tags.
 The Cas12a enzyme must be combined with a gRNA to produce a functional, target-specific editing complex.
 For the best editing, combine Alt-R A.s.
 Cas12a (Cpf1) Nuclease V3 enzyme with optimized Alt-R CRISPR-Cas12a (Cpf1) crRNA in equimolar amounts.